e2nIEE/pandapipes/doc/source/multi_energy_nets/coupling_controllers.rst

 .csv files with profile data.
 Thus, for time series calculation, a ConstController is attached to the input side of the coupled elements.
 The ConstController reads profile data from a datasource and writes it to a dedicated element in the net (the input side of the coupled elements).
-Afterwards, the P2G or G2P is called to calculate the corresponding output values to the other net.
+Afterwards, the P2G or G2P controller is called to calculate the corresponding output values to the other net.
 With the following functions, matching pairs of ConstControllers and P2G/G2P controllers can be created conveniently.

 .. note:: The `order` tuple (0, 1) is important to ensure that the profile values are updated before
           the output is calculated, based on the updated values.